-Of the 38 countries that are members of the European Patent Convention (EPC), the Unitary Patent will cover at least 17 EU countries and ultimately 24 countries when all have ratified.
-The Unitary Patent will provide a cost-effective way to obtain protection across a large part of Europe because only a single translation will be required to request a Unitary Patent.
+Of the 38 countries that are members of the European Patent Convention (EPC), the Unitary Patent currently covers 17 EU countries and will ultimately 24 countries when all have ratified.
+The Unitary Patent provides a cost-effective way to obtain protection across a large part of Europe because only a single translation is required to request a Unitary Patent.
 In contrast, individual national validations typically require a translation of all or part of the patent into a relevant official language.
-The cost and administrative burden of maintaining a Unitary Patent will also be reduced relative to individual national validations, as a single annual renewal fee equivalent to the total cost of renewal fees in the UK, Germany, France and the Netherlands will be payable.
+The cost and administrative burden of maintaining a Unitary Patent is also reduced relative to individual national validations, as a single annual renewal fee equivalent to the total cost of renewal fees in the UK, Germany, France and the Netherlands is payable.

 Procedure to obtain a Unitary Patent

 A Unitary Patent must be requested within one month of grant of a European Patent.
 Extensions to the one-month term are not available.
 This is in striking contrast with the term for pursuing individual national validation, which is typically three months from grant.

 The short, one-month term for requesting a Unitary Patent is compounded by the requirement for a complete translation of the patent into another EU language (where the patent is granted in English) or into English (where the patent is granted in French or German).
 Furthermore, according to EU Regulation 1260/2012 on the translation arrangements for Unitary Patents, translations should not be carried out by automated means.
 As preparation of a non-machine translation of a long specification may take several weeks, applicants previously accustomed to deferring their choice of validation countries until grant of a European Patent may now find that a decision needs to be taken earlier should a Unitary Patent be of interest, for instance at allowance.